 VIDEO: Graduate Program Overview

 Meinig School graduate programs live stream information session presented by Drs.
-Jan Lammerding (Director of Graduate Studies) and Newton de Faria (Director of the Masters of Engineering Program) at the 2020 virtual conference of the biomedical engineering society (BMES), Wednesday, 14 October 2020.
+Jan Lammerding (past Director of Graduate Studies) and Newton de Faria (Director of the Masters of Engineering Program) at the 2020 virtual conference of the biomedical engineering society (BMES), Wednesday, 14 October 2020.

 You Belong Here